Arattel/Discrete_math_project/README.md

 How to work with this project:
 1)Download all files of project in one folder
-2)Launch file "transitive_matrix.py" in console with command "python3 transitive_matrix.py" for Linux or "python transitive_matrix.py" for Windows
-3)Enter a number of elements in set
+2)Launch file "transitive_matrix.py" in console with command "python3" for Linux or "python" for Windows 3)Enter a number of elements in set
 4)Wait for Python module to calculate number of transitive ratios.